justinrichardsmusic/PGEv2_Extensions/Audio/README.md

 (For linux and MacOS - please refer to the compile instructions in the readme_linux / readme_macOS files in this repo instead)

+(If you have many .cpp files in a single directory you can use the command $(Get-ChildItem *.cpp) in place of all of the individual .cpp files to keep things simple / automated)

 Compiling with Emscripten for Web
 ---------------------------------